zabbix/ansible-collection/plugins/README.md

 ```

 ### Example 2
-To create proxy group with maximum parameters, you can use this example.
+To create a proxy group with maximum parameters, you can use this example.
 ```yaml
 - name: Create proxy group with maximum parameters zabbix.zabbix.zabbix_proxy_group: